darklaunch/darklaunch.com/blog/2012/02/23/regular-expressions-greedy-non-greedy-selection-regex.md

-<p>If your regex pattern is too greedy, that is, it finds the largest matching case when you want it to find the smallest matching pattern, use a non-greedy selection.</p>
+If your regex pattern is too greedy, that is, it finds the largest matching case when you want it to find the smallest matching pattern, use a non-greedy selection.

-<p>Replace the greedy quantifier with the corresponding non-greedy version.</p>
+Replace the greedy quantifier with the corresponding non-greedy version.

 <blockquote>
 "...change * , + , ? , and {} into *? , +? , ?? , and {}? , respectively"